Academic course offerings

-During the summer, courses may be taken in a variety of formats: classroom-based and self-study (Independent, Directed, Summer Individual Study).
+During the summer, courses may be taken in a variety of formats: classroom based and self-study (which includes Independent, Directed, and Summer Individual Study).

-Select Summer 2019 from the drop down, Continue, and Search.
-If you select 50 from the drop down menu, you will see the entire schedule.
-If you hover over the Meeting Times, you will see when the course meets and the session.
-If the course does not indicate days of the week under Meeting Times, it is an individual study and does not meet in a classroom.
+Select Summer 2023 (Coming Soon) from the drop down, Continue, and Search.
+Select 50 from the drop down menu to see the entire schedule.
+Hover over the Meeting Times to see when the course meets and the session.
+If the course does not indicate days of the week under Meeting Times, it is an individual study and does not meet in a class setting.

-- Registration for classes on ECWeb beginning April 22, 2019 and continues through the first day of class.
+- Registration will open on April 28, 2023 on ECWeb and will continue through the first day of class.
 Early registration is encouraged as some classes may cancel prior to the opening day or fill prior to the first day of class.

 - Early registration is encouraged as some faculty may not be accessible over the summer.

 More about Directed Studies, Independent Studies, and Individual Studies: